asleep-cult/typethon/README.md

 class Box:
     value: |T|

+# Actually, I do not like this syntax.
+I think I will to steal OCaml's polymorphic
+# type syntax.

+def f(x: 't) -> 't

+# We will just have to get rid of single quote strings.
+And restrict them
+# to single characters depending on how strings end up working.

 # Classes will automatically have initializers for the attributes defined
 # in their body.
 I'm unsure whether there will be getters, setters,
 # getattribute and other weird overrides.